-Plaintiff's complaint argues that the subpoena to him "does not advance a valid legislative purpose," Compl. at 22 (Count I) and ¶ 68, because the Committee's purpose in issuing the subpoena was only to "compel [Dr. de la Torre's] attendance at the Hearing to 'hold Dr. de la Torre accountable' and subject him to 'a day of reckoning' as the Committee saw fit[.]"
-Id. ¶ 71.
-Plaintiff further alleges that "the Subpoena and Hearing were merely vehicles concocted by the Committee to permit Members to vilify Dr. de la Torre in grandstanding speeches and solicit malicious testimony from hostile witnesses for the sole purpose of publicly humiliating and degrading Dr. de la Torre."
-Id. ¶ 48.
-Accordingly, plaintiff asserts that the subpoena was an invalid "ultra vires" action by the defendants.
-Id. ¶ 75.
+Plaintiff's amended complaint argues that the subpoena to him "does not advance a valid legislative purpose," Am.
+Compl. at 26 (Count I) and ¶ 73, because the Committee's purpose in issuing the subpoena was only to "compel [Dr. de la Torre's] attendance at the Hearing to 'hold Dr. de la Torre accountable' and subject him to 'a day of reckoning' as the Committee saw fit[.]"
+Id. ¶ 73.
+Plaintiff further claims that the subpoena "was designed and used by the Committee only as a vehicle to punish and expose Dr. De la Torre for the personal aggrandizement of Defendants."
+Id.
+Accordingly, plaintiff asserts that the subpoena and subsequent Committee actions to enforce compliance therewith were "invalid ultra vires actions that lacked proper congressional authority."
+Id. ¶ 77.

 Plaintiff's attack on the subpoena's validity is meritless.
-The Supreme Court has stated that any judicial review of a claim that a committee investigation and its subpoena do not have a valid legislative purpose should be strictly limited, and "'[t]he courts should not go beyond the narrow confines of determining that a committee's inquiry may fairly be deemed within its province."
+The Supreme Court has stated that any judicial review of a claim that a committee investigation and its subpoena do not have a valid legislative purpose should be strictly limited, and "[t]he courts should not go beyond the narrow confines of determining that a committee's inquiry may fairly be deemed within its province."
 Eastland, 421 U.S. at 506 (quoting Tenney v.
 Brandhove, 341 U.S. 367, 378 (1951)); see id. ("The propriety of making [the witness] a subject of the investigation and subpoena is a subject on which the scope of our inquiry is narrow."); Judicial Watch, 998 F.3d at 992.
 The Committee's investigation and the subpoena to Dr. de la Torre easily satisfy this narrow review.

 As set forth above, supra at 5-6, the Senate has directed the HELP Committee to "study and review, on a comprehensive basis, matters relating to health, education and training, and public welfare, and report thereon from time to time."
 Rule XXV.1(l)(1)-(2) of the Standing Rules of the Senate, reprinted in Senate Manual, S. Doc.
 No. 117-1, at 33-34 (2022).
-Acting under this authority the Committee initiated an investigation of the bankruptcy of Steward Health Care, a company that plaintiff alleges was "the largest physician-led, minority-owned, integrated health care system in the United States[,]" Compl. ¶ 1, and that had begun to "expand nationwide" and "has served millions of patients and employed thousands of physicians, nurses, and staff."
-Id. ¶ 42.
+Acting under this authority the Committee initiated an investigation of the bankruptcy of Steward Health Care, a company plaintiff alleges was "the largest physician-led, minority-owned, integrated health care system in the United States[,]" Am.
+Compl. ¶ 1, and had begun to "expand nationwide" and "has served millions of patients and employed thousands of physicians, nurses, and staff."
+Id. ¶ 43.
 As Ranking Member Cassidy noted, "Steward's bankruptcy has nationwide implications impacting more than 30 hospitals across eight states[.]"
 HELP Committee Report, S. Rep. No. 118-230, at 39, App.
 V. That bankruptcy's effect on the provision of healthcare in various communities, combined with concern over the impact "that private equity is having on our healthcare system," id. at 37 (statement of Sen. Sanders at Sept.
-12 hearing), prompted the Committee, and ultimately the Senate, in considering whether legislative reforms in this area are needed, and, if so, what changes might help "to keep this from happening again."
+12 hearing), prompted the Committee's investigation.
+The Committee's inquiry and subpoena seek information to aid the Committee, and ultimately the Senate, in considering whether legislative reforms in this area are needed, and, if so, what changes might help "to keep this from happening again."
 Id. at 40 (statement of Sen. Cassidy at Sept.
 12 hearing).
 The Committee's inquiry and subpoena here plainly serve a legislative purpose within the HELP Committee's jurisdiction on a matter pertinent to its legislative responsibilities.